julianmichael/aeae/README.md

 * `aeae/`: Source code for data, metrics, etc.
 * `scripts/`: Entry points for running predictions, evaluating, and producing plots for our analysis.

+## Erratum

+In the paper, we forget to mention that the FEVER-NLI data was used together with SNLI and MNLI to train the `classical` model.
+This means `classical` is trained on all of the non-adversarially-collected data that the seed models for ANLI were trained on.

 ## Usage

 This project requires Python 3 and is written using AllenNLP and PyTorch.